nkinnan/esphome-pace-bms/README.md

 ![PbmsTools Screenshot](images/PbmsTools.jpg)

-The exact look isn't important, just the tabs and general layout will look like this.
+The exact look isn't important, just that the tabs and general layout looks like this.
 This is PbmsTools regardless of any specific brand badging and indicates that your BMS supports protocol version 25.

 These BMSes will typically have two RS485 ports (looks like an ethernet socket) an RS232 port (looks like a telephone socket) and possibly a CAN bus port and an LCD display as well, especially if newer.